Static Fire Test of Hybrid Motor at FAR, 2021-04-17

 Fill, drain and firing circuit for a Contrails hybrid rocket motor.
 The separate vent solenoid valve hasn’t been added.
 Weight scale is also a separate feature and not necessary for operation.

 Nylon is one of the stronger polymer tubing materials which can handle the 900 to 1200 psig nitrous oxide pressure when flow is supplied from the solenoid valve controlled manifold.
-The problem is that this strength makes it difficult to quickly and cleanly sever the Parker NBR brand, 3/16” OD fill line allowing the nitrous oxide to flow against the fuel grain while getting reliable ignition.
+The problem is that this strength makes it difficult to quickly and cleanly sever the Parker NBR brand, 3/16” OD fill line allowing the nitrous oxide to flow against the fuel grain while gabapentin getting reliable ignition.

 The original ignition method as designed by the manufacturer is a small resistor in place of an electric match and the use of a Pyrodex pellet which is essentially a pressed cylinder of black powder.
 The first flight attempt of the nitrous oxide hybrid rocket used this method but was not successful.